Rebilly/rebilly-js-sdk/docs/reference/rebilly-experimental-api.md

 # RebillyExperimentalAPI

 Experimental Rebilly API client that can break backward-compatibility.
+This client contains compute-heavy features like reports and statistics and is bound to change over time.

 **API Spec**